Skip to content

 Sign in with a provider.
 If no provider is specified, the user will be redirected to the sign in page.

 By default, the user is redirected to the current page after signing in.
-You can override this behavior by setting the redirectTo option.
+You can override this behavior by setting the redirectTo option with a relative path.

 Example